prine/RONetworking/README.md

 })
 ```

-Or if you have an key containing the array you can use a container class:
+Or if you want to store it in a container:

 EmployeeContainer.swift
 ```swift